Can You Really Guarantee Amazon Sales?

 - Amazon stock.
 Does Amazon stock the product?
 If yes, the chances of you claiming the Buy Box diminishes in many product categories.

-- How many other sellers are you competing with?
+- Number of competitors.
 Are they selling through FBA?
 The more there are, the more different tactics you’ll have to deal with, such as price plunging.

 - Stock levels.
 Come across a listing that says there are “only X remaining”, means that the current Buy box owner has shallow stock.
 If it doesn’t, they went deep, and are more likely to drop the price if other competition shows up.
 You want to compete against the ones that will sell out soon.